rtoy/auto-deploy-spec/README.md

 1. Create a file named `.travis.yml`
 1. Add it to your repo: `git add .travis.yml`

-The COMMIT_AUTHOR_EMAIL is the email address that git will use when committing changes.
+The `COMMIT_AUTHOR_EMAIL` is the email address that git will use when committing changes.
 Any address can be used here, but it’s probably nice to have it be a real address such as the working group address.

-The ENCRYPTION_LABEL will be set up below.
+The `ENCRYPTION_LABEL` will be set up below.

 ## Setting Up Travis
 Follow the directions in [the gist](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd) for setting up Travis.

 1. Go to https://travis-ci.org/
-1. Next to "My repositories", click the **+** button
+1. Next to **My repositories**, click the **+** button
 1. Click on your username or the organization (e.g. WHATWG, WICG, etc) that owns the repo.
 1. Find the repo in the list, and click the switch to enable Travis for it.